google/hashr/readme.md

 This is currently the default exporter, you don't need to explicitly enable it.
 By default the content of the actual files won't be uploaded to PostgreSQL DB, if you wish to change that use `-upload_payloads true` flag.

-In order for the Postgres exporter to work you need to set the following flags: `-postgresHost <host> -postgresPort <port> -postgresUser <user> -postgresPassword <pass> -postgresDBName <db_name>`
+In order for the Postgres exporter to work you need to set the following flags: `-exporters postgres -postgresHost <host> -postgresPort <port> -postgresUser <user> -postgresPassword <pass> -postgresDBName <db_name>`

-#### Setting up Cloud Spanner exporter
+#### Setting up GCP exporter

-Cloud Spanner exporter allows sending of hashes, file metadata and the actual content of the file to a GCP Spanner instance.
+GCP exporter allows sending of hashes, file metadata to GCP Spanner instance.
+Optionally you can upload the extracted files to GCS bucket.
 If you haven't set up Cloud Spanner for storing processing jobs, follow the steps in [Setting up Cloud Spanner](####setting-up-cloud-spanner) and instead of the last step run the following command to create necessary tables:

 ``` shell
 gcloud spanner databases ddl update hashr --instance=hashr --ddl-file=scripts/CreateCloudSpannerExporterTables.ddl